Curriculum vitae

 File Type: |

 Manish N. Raizada received his B.Sc.
 (Genetics) from the University of Western Ontario in Canada and Ph.D.
 (Plant Molecular Genetics) from Stanford University.
-He held fellowship positions at CIMMYT in Mexico (Cereal Genomics) and at Caltech (Bacterial Directed Evolution).
-He is currently a Professor in the Department of Plant Agriculture at the University of Guelph, Canada.
+He held fellowship positions at CIMMYT in Mexico (Cereal Genomics) and at Caltech (Bacterial Directed Evolution with Nobel Laureate Frances Arnold).
+He is currently a Professor in the Department of Plant Agriculture at the University of Guelph, Canada's oldest and largest agricultural university.

-The focus of the Raizada Lab is to discover, understand and evolve beneficial bacteria to help farmers sustainably grow corn (maize) and other crops including legumes.
-Dr. Raizada has a particular interest in indigenous farmers and the beneficial bacteria they evolved, including across the Americas and Africa.
+The focus of the Raizada Lab is to discover, understand and evolve beneficial bacteria to help farmers sustainably grow corn (maize) and other crops including legumes, with a focus on reducing the need for synthetic nitrogen fertilizer.
+Dr. Raizada has a particular interest in indigenous farmers and uncovering their amazing contributions to evolving beneficial crop-microbe interactions over thousands of years, including across the Americas and Africa.

-The focus of the Raizada Lab is to discover, understand and evolve beneficial bacteria to help farmers sustainably grow corn (maize) and other crops including legumes.
-Dr. Raizada has a particular interest in indigenous farmers and the beneficial bacteria they evolved, including across the Americas and Africa.
+The focus of the Raizada Lab is to discover, understand and evolve beneficial bacteria to help farmers sustainably grow corn (maize) and other crops including legumes, with a focus on reducing the need for synthetic nitrogen fertilizer.
+Dr. Raizada has a particular interest in indigenous farmers and uncovering their amazing contributions to evolving beneficial crop-microbe interactions over thousands of years, including across the Americas and Africa.